 Service Contract Act Prevailing Wage Determination: The Service Contract Act (SCA wage determination) applies to federal government contracts.
 It applies to prime contractors and well as subcontractors who employee service employees.
 The goal is for government contractors to comply with minimum wage, safety regulations, and health standards in conjunction with the SCA pay scale.
-Contractors must also maintain adequate records unless an exemption to the Service Contract Act applies.
+Contractors must also maintain adequate records unless an exemption to the Federal Service Contract Act applies.

 If a service contract is in excess of $2,500.00, then every employee performing services must receive no less than the regulated monetary wages when using the prevailing wage rates by state.

 The employer must also provide McNamara O Hara Service Contract Act fringe benefits for which local agencies and Secretary of Labor have determined to be prevailing wage in the locality for the classification in which the employee is working or the wage rates and fringe benefits (including any accrued or prospective wage rates and fringe benefits) contained in a predecessor contractor’s collective bargaining agreement.
 The source document for analysis of a contractor SCA labor category matrix will be in the initial proposal and the clauses incorporated into the contract.

 Contract clauses: The SCA Wage Determination rates and fringe benefits must comply with the SCA benefits clause incorporated into your contract.

 If the government did not assign a prevailing wage determination in the contract, then contractor employees must be paid not less than the federal minimum wage provided in section 6(a)(1) of the Fair Labor Standards Act.